ideal-lab5/etf.js/README.md

 ## ETF.js SDK: "Encryption to the Future"

 This is an SDK for JavaScript/TypeScript applications to build timelock encrypted transactions that can be submitted on the Ideal Network.
 It encapsulates both a secure hashed key derivation function (HKDF) and timelock encryption to produce ciphertexts that can be decrypted only when:

 1) The randomness beacon (Drand quicknet) outputs a signature in a specific round (for which the call data is encrypted)
-2) Anyone knowing the seed can decrypt it at any time by recomputing the key and passing it to AES-GCM.
+2) Anyone knowing the seed can decrypt it at any time by recomputing the key and decrypt with [timelock.js](https://www.npmjs.com/package/@ideallabs/timelock.js).

-> Note: This library has not yet received a security audit.
+> ⚠️ This library has not yet received a security audit.
 Use at your own risk.

 -----